cloudsigma/vmprep/README.md

 ### How do I install a graphical interface?

-On Ubuntu, run the following command:

-    sudo apt-get install ubuntu-desktop

-On CentOS, run the following command:
+Simply run the following command:

-    sudo yum -y groupinstall "Desktop" "Desktop Platform" "X Window System" "Fonts" sudo sed -e 's/id:3:initdefault:/id:5:initdefault:/g' -i /etc/inittab
+    cs_util.sh install-desktop

 ### How do I update the timezone?

-On CentOS, run the following command:
+Just run the following command:

-    sudo tzselect

-On Debian/Ubuntu, run the this command:

-    sudo dpkg-reconfigure tzdata
+    cs_util.sh set-timezone

 ### How do I install SSH keys added after the first boot?

-You can simply run the command the initiator calls on:

-    cs_install_ssh_keys.sh

-Please note that this script is hard-coded to only install the keys into the 'cloudsigma' user account.
+By default, the SSH key(s) stored in the WebApp for the server (or drive) will be installed to the account 'cloudsigma'.
+If you wish to do this later on, you can use the same tool again.

+    cs_util.sh install-ssh-key

+This will install your SSH key(s) to your account.
+If you wish to install the same SSH key to a different account, you can do that too by runnning:

+    cs_util.sh install-ssh-key otheruser